-What Medical Expenses are Covered?
+What Medical Expenses are Covered by an HSA?

-HSA Limits for 2022
+HSA Limits for 2023

-If the high-deductible plan is for an individual, the HSA contribution limit for 2022 is $3,650.
-If it is for a family, the limit is $7,300.
+If the high-deductible plan is for an individual, the HSA contribution limit for 2023 is $3,850.
+If it is for a family, the limit is $7,750.
 Individuals can contribute to HSAs as long as they are enrolled in high-deductible health plans.
 However, once they enroll in Medicare, they can no longer contribute to an HSA plan.

 Contributing to an HSA may be a great tool to reduce taxes owed today and to save for future health care costs depending on your situation.
 If you are interested in a high-deductible health care plan, contact your employer’s HR department and ask if a high-deductible plan is an option.
 Please also feel free to Contact Us to discuss how an HSA may work in your specific situation.

 Editor’s Note: This article was originally published in 2018.
-It has been updated to reflect 2022s limits.
+It has been updated to reflect 2023s limits.

 *Tax references are at the federal level.
 Individuals should consult with a tax advisor regarding state taxes.